JunjieHu/cs769-assignments/assignment4/README.md

 # Assignment 4 (Course project)

 ## Logistics
 The class project will be carried out in groups of 2 or 3 people.
 Please actively search your teammate either posting a note on piazza or chatting after class.
-We encourage everyone to submit your interested topics to the [survey link](https://canvas.wisc.edu/courses/292771/quizzes/350566) on Canvas.
 The deadline of Assignment 3 is 5/6 11:59PM.
 Every team has 3 late days in total for Assignment 3 and 4.

 ## Submission Information
 In **Homework Assignment 4**, you should also turn in a report that provides an overview of your idea and also contains a brief survey of related work on the topic.
 Please submit the following the report to [Canvas](https://canvas.wisc.edu/courses/292771/assignments).